EasyG0ing1/SceneOneFX/readme.md

 .position(X, Y)
 .owner(Stage) //Assign an existing stage as this scenes owner Stage .centered()
-.centered(width, height) //Used when you want to call a showAndWait .hideOnLostFocus()
+.centered(width, height) //Used when you want to call a showAndWait and you didn't specify the dimensions previously .hideOnLostFocus()
 .hideOnLostFocus(boolean)
 .initStyle(StageStyle)